 - Using a keystore other than the primary keystore of the carbon server.

-Let's see how we can write a new Secret Callback Handler class to secure the user management and registry database connection password.
-In this sample, you do not need to configure a Secret Repository or keyStore (cipher-text.properties) as you are not going to store the secret or encrypted values.
+Let's see how we can write a new Secret Callback Hander class to secure the user management database connection password.
+In this sample, you do not need to configure a secret repository or keyStore (cipher-text.properties) as you are not going to store the secret or encrypted values.

 We can set multiple password-based as follows,

-<PRODUCT_HOME>/repository/component/dropins/ directory.
-Configure the master-datasources.xml file with an alias name and your Secret Callback handler class name.
+Create a jar or an OSGI bundle.
+Copy the jar file to <PRODUCT_HOME>/repository/component/lib directory or the OSGI bundle to <PRODUCT_HOME>/repository/component/dropins.
+Configure the user-mgt.xml file with an alias name and your secret callback handler class name.
 For example,

 Restart the server.